Ariya Astrobeat Arkestra

 in Leeds, Limetree Festival and Shambala festival.
 On 30 October 2010 the band performed a live session on BBC6 Music for the Craig Charles Funk and Soul Show.

 In 2010 The Ariya Astrobeat Arkestra recorded their first single.
 It was released in January 2010 on 7-inch vinyl.
-On the A-side is a cover of Crosstown Traffic by Jimi Hendrix with the band opting for an original track 'Lost in Kinchasa' as a B-side.
+On the A-side is a cover of Crosstown Traffic by Jimi Hendrix with the band opting for an original track 'Lost in Kinshasa' as a B-side.

 On 15 November 2010 the band's self-titled debut album 'Ariya Astrobeat Arkestra' was released on worldwide digital download and CD.
 The album and single for the most part were recorded and mixed at the Analog Rooms in Elland.

 On 16 November Jamie Cullum cited The Ariya Astrobeat Arkestra as one of his 'sounds and new bands of the year' after broadcasting them on his show for BBC Radio 2.

 In August 2012, Ariya Astrobeat Arkestra announced the arrival of their second album entitled 'Towards Other Worlds'.
 The band announced public performances at The Wardrobe in Leeds and Bedroom Bar in London for their UK album launch events.

 On 14 November, Ariya Astrobeat Arkestra performed alongside Antibalas at London's Islington Assembly Hall.
 The event was filmed by London-based cinematographer Matthew Lloyd.

 In December 2012, BBC's Giles Peterson announced the launch of Towards Other Worlds on BBC6 Music.
 He described it as 'rootsical, dubbie, arkestral... just the way we like it'.

 Ariya Astrobeat Arkestra were awarded the Tropical Sound award at the Giles Peterson Worldwide Awards on 21 January 2013.